Workshop

 clean_trans <- fsApply(fs_clean_trans, exprs) |> data.frame()

 fsApply(flowSet, function) applies a function to every flowFrame in a flowSet.
-Here we are accessed the data matirx in each with exprs().
+Here we have accessed the data matirx in each with exprs().

-The are 171245 rows (cells) in the dataset.
+The are 191663 rows (cells) in the dataset.
 You can view it by clicking on the dataframe in the Environment.
-At the moment, we cannot tell which row (cell) is from which sample.
-We can add the sample names as a column in that dataframe.
+At the moment, we cannot tell which row (cell) is from which sample but we can add the sample names as a column in that dataframe.

 • sampleNames(fs_clean_trans) gives the names of the samples.